openshift-pipelines/pipelines-as-code/docs/content/docs/install/operator_installation.md

 ---
 # Installation Through Operator

-The easiest way to install Pipelines-as-Code on OpenShift is with the [Red Hat Openshift Pipelines Operator](https://docs.openshift.com/container-platform/latest/cicd/pipelines/installing-pipelines.html).
+The easiest way to install Pipelines-as-Code on OpenShift is with the [Red Hat OpenShift Pipelines Operator](https://docs.openshift.com/container-platform/latest/cicd/pipelines/installing-pipelines.html).

 On the OpenShift Pipelines Operator, the default namespace is `openshift-pipelines`.